liamchampton/golang-twitter-bot-workshop/README.md

 ## Lab 3 - Up in the :cloud:

-Here you will have 2 options when deploying your application into a cloud environment.
-Choose your preferred method, or do both?
+Here you will deploy your application into a cloud environment.
+Because it is straight forward in this Lab we will use IBM Cloud Foundary.

-Before you can complete any of the next steps, you must either [sign up](https://cloud.ibm.com/registration) for an IBM Cloud account or [login](https://cloud.ibm.com/login) to your existing one
+Before you can complete any of the next steps, you must either [sign up](https://cloud.ibm.com/registration) for an IBM Cloud account or make sure you are [logged into](https://cloud.ibm.com/login) to your existing one.

-### Option 1 - IBM Cloud Foundary
+### IBM Cloud Foundary deployment

 ### Step 1

-- Install the [ibmcloud cli tool](https://cloud.ibm.com/docs/cli?topic=cloud-cli-install-ibmcloud-cli#shell_install) with the following commands.
+Install the [ibmcloud cli tool](https://cloud.ibm.com/docs/cli?topic=cloud-cli-install-ibmcloud-cli#shell_install) with the following commands.
 With this you can access IBM Cloud from your command-line with the prefix ibmcloud

 Mac